Sameetpatro/Zorvyn/README.md

 Each screen has its own `ViewModel` with a corresponding `UiState` data class.
 The `ViewModel` exposes a single `StateFlow<UiState>` that the composable collects.
 User actions call methods on the `ViewModel`, which update the state — the UI never mutates state directly.

 The theme system uses a custom `AppColors` data class distributed via `CompositionLocal`, giving every composable type-safe access to the correct color tokens for the active theme without relying on `MaterialTheme.colorScheme` indirection.

 ---

+## Transaction Edit & Delete

+Transactions in the Profile screen support gesture-based actions:

+- **Swipe left** → green Edit button slides in from the right.
+Tap it to open the edit dialog where you can change the amount, type, category, note, and date.
+- **Swipe right** → red Delete button slides in from the left.
+Tap it to open a confirmation dialog before permanently removing the transaction.
+- **Tap the card while swiped** → snaps it back to rest position.

+The action buttons are hidden completely at rest — they only appear once the card has been dragged past a threshold, so the list looks clean by default.

+---